danieldiamond/gitlab-analytics/README.md

 #### Staging Tables
 * We’ll want to stage our data before loading it into the data warehouse.
-* Postgres db's are a good choice if we are not using BigQuery.
+* Local Postgres db's are a good choice if we are not using Cloud SQL.
 * Primarily used for transformation and data scrubbing prior to loading into the Data Warehouse.
 * Allows for data quality monitoring of source data.
 * Minimizes impact to production systems.